 I chose to move to Minneapolis because I wanted to live and work in a creative queer community.
-Since that time, I earned a Masters degree and an Independent License in Clinical Social Work, and built a thriving private practice in downtown Minneapolis.
+Since that time, I earned a Masters degree and an Independent License in Clinical Social Work, and built a thriving private practice in SW Minneapolis.
 My work is informed by psychoanalytic theory and the studio arts.

 Master of Social Work, University of Minnesota—1997

-Licenced Independent Clinical Social Worker—1999
+Licensed Independent Clinical Social Worker—1999

 Studio Potter & Ceramic Artist—ongoing